 You’ll take in everything, from museums and fortresses to beaches and mountains.
 With such a fascinating history and contemporary culture, this is definitely one to tick off the bucket list.

 Table of Contents

-Cuba is idyllic, with a warm tropical climate, and long stretches of coast.
+With a warm tropical climate, and long stretches of coast, backpacking Cuba is an dream come true.
 Its summers are long and languid, stretching its days so that you can enjoy them fully.
 The best time to visit is between December and May.
 The days are sunny and dry, and the ocean waters balmy.

 During winter, Cuba gets wet, but it certainly doesn’t get chilly!
 Many enjoy the very different ambiance of its quiet season.
 If you don’t mind the heat and the rain (which brightens the colors and makes the earth smell beautiful) then June-July is a great time to go, especially because everything is cheaper, including flights.

 Between August and October, there is a risk of hurricanes.
 So you may want to avoid the island in this period!
 Of course, if you keep an eye on the weather reports before you go, there’s little threat.
 And everything is priced down for the off-season.
 So, if you’re planning a trip to Cuba, the best time to visit depends on you.

 |Jaunuary||22°C / 70°F||Low||Busy||🙂|

 |May||26°C / 79°F||Average||Busy||🙂|

 |September||27°C / 81°F||High||Calm||🙁|